blakefrank/mybots/README.md

 <h1 align="center"><b>Methods</b></h1>

-I hypothesized that the Experimental groups with additive and subractive mutations would outperform the control group, consistently.
+I hypothesized that the experimental groups with additive and subractive mutations would outperform the control group, consistently.
 Here is a diagram that illustrates the three different groups and the difference between them.

 ![Page1-2](https://user-images.githubusercontent.com/86979153/224908981-e1233245-f209-491f-8254-5d490b148cf4.jpg)
 <h1 align="center"><b>Graphs and Results</b></h1>